Understanding China in Central Asia

 As a regional centre for post-graduate education, capacity building, research and regional dialogue, the OSCE Academy is implementing several projects to boost research capacity and research output on China affairs in Central Asia.

 In 2021, the OSCE Academy begun a 2-year research study titled "Chinese Information Operation in the Kyrgyz Republic”.
 In 2022, the OSCE Academy opened two research fellowships dedicated to China affairs in Central Asia.
+The project is completed.

 Publications